-Opioid Addiction - Judgement-Free Recovery
+Opioid Addiction - Judgment-Free Recovery

-Fear of judgement often holds people back from seeking help for opioid addiction, but it’s critical to tune out stigma and get help.
+Fear of judgment often holds people back from seeking help for opioid addiction, but it’s critical to tune out stigma and get help.
 Why?
 Because opioid abuse is killing more people in our country than car accidents, breast cancer or firearms.

 According to the Centers for Disease Control and Prevention, there were more than 63,000 drug overdoses in 2016, and opium-derived drugs were involved in 66 percent of all overdose deaths.
 Deaths from overdose were five times higher in 2016 than 1999.